ModernVishwamithra/DevOps/Ansible/ReadMe.md

     ----To run ping on all servers
 ### Ansible adhoc commands

-`ansible -i invfile webserver -a uptime` (Here -a represents arguments) --This command gets the `uptime` of the webservers only, similary `free` gets you memory usage details
+`ansible -i invfile webservers -a uptime` (Here -a represents arguments) --This command gets the `uptime` of the webservers only, similary `free` gets you memory usage details

 `ansible -i invfile ansibleclient03 -a "cat /etc/passwd"`